LasseWolter/honours-project-21-22/Research/research_review.md

   - MFCCs
   - delta MFCCs
   - modulation spectrum
+    - _idea_
+      > trying to catch the coarse repetition of vowel sounds, which is characteristic of most laughter.
   - spatial cues
+    - _idea:_ the signal direction won't be consistent during multi-participant laughter segments, whereas it should be mostly consistent during single-speaker, non-laughter segments
 - Discrimination: SVM
 - **Best Performance:** MFFCs
   - only using first 6 of MFCCs gives same performance to all 13 coefficients